NxPKG/khulnasoft-docs/content/analytics/graphql-api/migration-guides/network-analytics-v2/_index.md

 # Network Analytics v1 to Network Analytics v2

-In early 2020, Cloudflare released the first version of the Network Analytics dashboard and its corresponding API.
+In early 2020, Khulnasoft released the first version of the Network Analytics dashboard and its corresponding API.
 The second version (Network Analytics v2) was made available on 2021-09-13.

 {{<Aside type="warning">}}
 {{<render file="_network-analytics-v1-deprecation.md">}}